Undergraduate

 AML 3604: African American Literature

-This course is a critical survey of Asian American popular culture, especially literature and film.
-We will emphasize the social and political contexts out of which these productions emerge by analyzing political cartoons, news articles, and discourses.
+A survey of Native American literature and films written and produced from the 1960s to the present.
+It will emphasize the cultural and political contexts out of which these productions emerge by analyzing political cartoons, articles, discourses, etc.

 LIT 2000: Intro to Literature, Aesthetics of American Gothic Literature